faf0/macos-qemu-rpi/README.md

 sudo bash
 ```

-Note that no desktop manager is running.
+Note that no desktop manager is running, as the "Lite" image is used.
+See https://www.raspberrypi.org/software/operating-systems/ for pointers to other images.

 # Shutting Down Raspbian